 We’ve completed the design of our LED setup.
 It’s now time to connect them in sequence.
 This is my wiring diagram.

-Right click on “OSNAP” button and select “Settings” and change the settings as below image and click “OK“.
+Right-click on “OSNAP” button and select “Settings” change the settings as below image and click “OK“.

-From the tool bar, select “Line” Tool and click on the centre of the first LED to be linked, then the centre of the second LED, the third, the fourth, and so on… Until the final LED is turned off.
+From the toolbar, select “Line” Tool and click on the center of the first LED to be linked, then the center of the second LED, the third, the fourth, and so on… Until the final LED is turned off.
 It’s worth noting that the LEDs are linked in series.
 To quit the tool after completing the last connection, use the “Enter” key on your keyboard.

-If you accidentally click somewhere else instead of the circle’s centre.
+If you accidentally click somewhere else instead of the circle’s center.
 Don’t panic, simply right-click and select “Undo” from the drop-down menu to reconnect.

-Discontinuing the line : If you are weary, hit “Enter” on your keyboard to end the line at any point and then pick the line tool and make sure that you continue from the last place you ended the line by clicking the centre of the last circle that you wired.
+Discontinuing the line: If you are weary, hit “Enter” on your keyboard to end the line at any point, and then pick the line tool and make sure that you continue from the last place you ended the line by clicking the center of the last circle that you wired.

 Here is the result after wiring the LED references.